wilsonz8427/github-tutorial/README.md

 #### **Create a Github account**
 1. First go into the home Github website [(click here for the link)](https://www.github.com)
 2. Then click sign up near the top right
+3. Then please enter a username that you will use(use your hstat email but without @hstat.org)
+4. Then type in your email that you want to use(hstat email)
+5. Make sure to verify account and then click "Create an account"
+6. Then choose your plan(students please choose FREE) and click "Continue"
+    * The Checkboxes is optional
+7. Next answer the questions and press Submit
+8. When it is loaded it is COMPLETED!
 ---
 ## Repository Setup
 #### On the Cloud 9
 **Please refer to *Workflow & Commands* if you need the definitions and usage of a command**

 When you first create a directory there are important steps to take before you can save your code:
 1. You should always cd(move) into the directory
 2. Use `git init` to allow git to start saving your changes